Azure/fleet/docs/troubleshooting/clusterResourcePlacementRolloutStarted.md

       - kubernetes
 ```

-Upon inspecting `ClusterResourceSnapshot` spec, we observe that the `selectedResources` section now has the namespace `test-ns`.
+Upon inspecting `ClusterResourceSnapshot` spec, the `selectedResources` section now shows the namespace `test-ns`.

-Let's check the `ClusterResourceBinding` for `kind-cluster-1` to see if it got updated after the namespace `test-ns` was created.
-Please check this [section](#how-to-find-the-latest-clusterresourcebinding-resource) to learn how to get the latest `ClusterResourceBinding`.
+Let's check the `ClusterResourceBinding` for `kind-cluster-1` to see if it was updated after the namespace `test-ns` was created.
+Check the `ClusterResourceBinding` for `kind-cluster-1` by running the command in [How can I find the latest ClusterResourceBinding resource?](README.md#how-can-i-find-the-latest-clusterresourcebinding-resource).

 ### ClusterResourceBinding for kind-cluster-1:
 ```